Buying a petrol station in South Africa

 3. Reading the real profit

-Fuel is a low-margin, high-volume business, so headline turnover tells you very little.
+Fuel is a low margin, high volume business, so headline turnover tells you very little.
 A station can turn over many millions of Rand a year and still make a modest profit, because most of the fuel turnover simply passes through to the supplier.
 Break the numbers down:

 4. A worked forecourt profit example

-Take a mid-sized station selling about 400,000 litres of fuel a month.
+Take a medium sized station selling about 400,000 litres of fuel a month.
 Suppose the retail margin the operator earns works out to roughly R1.20 a litre after the costs that scale with volume.
 That is about R480,000 a month of fuel gross profit, or around R5.76m a year, before running costs.

 The convenience store adds another layer.
 Say the shop turns over R900,000 a month at a 25% gross margin, which is about R225,000 a month, or R2.7m a year of shop gross profit.
-A small car wash and a quick-service food counter add, say, another R40,000 a month, or roughly R480,000 a year.
+A small car wash and a quick service food counter add, say, another R40,000 a month, or roughly R480,000 a year.

 Put together, the site earns about R8.94m a year in gross profit across fuel, shop and ancillary income.
 From that you subtract the real running costs: forecourt and shop staff, rent or bond, electricity, card and banking fees, maintenance, security, insurance and shrinkage.
 If those costs come to about R6.5m a year, the station nets roughly R2.4m a year before tax and owner drawings.
 Notice how the shop and ancillary income, not the fuel, often makes the difference between a thin result and a healthy one, which is exactly why you separate the streams instead of trusting a single turnover figure.